 ****I recommend reading through the 3-part post series before committing to anything.****

-I’ve been a #yogabizbabe since 2001, and in the early stages, it was equally easy and hard.
+I’ve been a business owner since 2001, and in the early stages, it was equally easy and hard.
 Easy, because there weren’t a lot of choices.
-Hard, because those limited choices often came with a steep learning curve.
+Hard, because those limited choices often came with a steep learning curve and high prices.

 There have been so many times I wish someone would have taken me by the hand and told me: do this first.
 Then this.
 Finally this.
 At least as I was getting started.